denniswalker/tunnelgraf/README.md

 intuitive YAML definitions enable version-controlled management of complex hierarchical connections.

-Tunnelgraf supports the lookup of credentials and hostname/IP endpoints via Lastpass, making sharing connection schemes more secure.
+Tunnelgraf supports the lookup of credentials and hostname/IP endpoints via your local ssh config file (~/.ssh/config) or Lastpass, making sharing connection schemes more secure.

 Finally, it can also populate host file entries to redirect DNS names to localhost.